 Food & Water Bowls (Included in your package)

-Lightweight, strong and long, anywhere from 10 to 50 feet, this is a great tool when teaching your dog to come back to you if called.
+Lightweight, strong and long, anywhere from 10 to 50 feet, this is a great tool to have in your house to teach your dog boundaries and good manners or when teaching him to come back to you if called.
 It also allows your pup more freedom to roam in areas where you don't feel comfortable to let him run free.

 Toys and Chew Treats (Included in your package)

 When Hank was a pup, I used to joke around with the ladies at the pet store saying that I wasn't buying a chew treat, I was actually buying a dog sitter.
 Chew treats are great when you want to keep your pup occupied for a while.
 Also they come in handy during crate training.
-Getting your pup in his crate and letting him chew his treat inside will make him love his crate even more.
+Getting your pup in his crate and letting him chew his treat inside will make him love his time in the crate even more.
 Avoid raw hide treats because they can be harmful to your pup.
-Pig skin, pig ears and big bones are a much better alternative.
-Always look at the ingredients list, favor the ones with fewer and natural ingredients and avoid ultra processed treats.
+Bully sticks, cow tracheas or pig ears are a much better alternative.

 Kong toys are indispensable in our home.
 From the classic Kong to the Kong Frisbee, our dogs are crazy about them.
-These are the most satisfying and safe toys that your dogs will ever have.
-Avoid any toy that can come apart or that can be torn to pieces.
-You do not want your pup ingesting any parts of the toys that you are providing for him.
+These are some of the most satisfying and safe toys that your dogs will ever have.
+Avoid any toy that can come apart or that can be torn to pieces, especially the stuffed animals.
+You do not want your pup ingesting any parts of the toys that you are giving him.
 Choose the right size for your Kong and use it to play, train your pup or keep him occupied by stuffing it with treats.

 German Shepherds do not require a lot of grooming when it comes to their coat.
-However, you will need to brush them regularly and I found the Safari brand to be excellent in this department.
+However, you will need to brush them regularly especially during shedding season.
+I found the Safari brand to be an excellent tool.
 Go with the Safari Shed Magic and the Self-Cleaning Slicker Brush.
 That's really all you'll need.
 They are a bit more expensive, especially the Shed Magic, but these are great quality products that will get the job done in a fraction of the time other cheaper brands will.

 Nail clippers are also an important tool in your box and again, I would choose the Safari brand here as well.

 I do not use any shampoo or conditioner on my dogs.
 Unless the dog had an encounter with a skunk or has rolled into something really, really stinky, there is no need for these products.
 Dogs do not need regular baths like us because they do not sweat through their skin.
-Their coats are self-cleaning most of the time and it is best not to introduce products that will affect the natural state of their hair and skin.
+Their fur is self-cleaning and it is best not to introduce products that will affect the natural state of their coat.
 No matter how much mud there is on my dogs' coats, once it's dry, it goes off with a few strokes of the brush.
 It only takes a few minutes to get them shiny and clean again.

 Before your pup comes home you should make sure you have enough cleaning products because, believe me, you'll need them.
 Here's a quick list of what you might need: